MSU Traditions: The Inside Scoop

 WHAT’S NEXT

 The point is, the MSU Dairy Store will continue to explore.
-And if you have ideas, Conklin wants to hear them.
-“Yogurt, butter, kefir, we can make that stuff.”
+And if you have ideas, get in touch.
+“Yogurt, butter, kefir, we can make these things,” says Woods.

-In the end, it’s all about what will be supported in the store, which relies almost solely on foot traffic.
-But to Conklin, the alumni are what sets this dairy store apart from all others.
+It’s all about what will be supported in the store, which relies almost solely on foot traffic.
+But to Conklin, Spartan alums are what sets this dairy store apart from all others.
 “Everyone comes back,” she says.
 “It’s something you do when you come to campus.
 It is so well supported and that's what has made it so successful.”

 WANT MORE?
 HERE’S A SCOOP OF HISTORY